Senetas/SureDrop/docs/source/integrations/Outlook.rst

         - You’ll be brought to your Outlook account.
 Click :guilabel:`Install`
         - Click :guilabel:`OK`

-        You’ll now see SureDrop in your list of add-ins in your Outlook account.
+        You’ll now see SureDrop |suredrop-icon| in your list of add-ins in your Outlook account.

 Configure and use the SureDrop add-in for Outlook
 -------------------------------------------------